 The "Firmware" page allows you to update the system firmware to a more recent version.
 Updated firmware versions often offer increased performance and security, as well as bug fixes.
-You can download the latest firmware from the Comtrend website.

 Do not switch off or disconnect the access point during a firmware upgrade, as this could damage the device.